Indian power grid operators scramble to prepare for Modi's 'lights off' plan

 POSOCO expects consumption to dip by over 10% when Indians switch off lights, it said in an advisory sent to grid operators across the country, calling the expected reduction in load and rapid recovery, “unprecedented”.

-POSOCO’s parent body, Power Grid Corp of India, asked regional electricity transmission center employees to be on “high alert,” as the lights out plan could “lead to outage of grid elements due to grid constraints”.
+POSOCO’s parent body, Power Grid Corp of India (PGRD.NS), asked regional electricity transmission center employees to be on “high alert,” as the lights out plan could “lead to outage of grid elements due to grid constraints”.

 India’s Ministry of Power sought to allay concerns though, and said in a statement, “The Indian Electricity grid is robust and stable and adequate arrangements and protocols are in place to handle the variation in demand.”